4.3. Elements (Lens, Ray Source, …)¶

 4.3.4.
 Ideal Lens¶

-and without aberrations according to the imaging equation.
+and focusses light perfectly according to the imaging equation.

-The geometry is an infinitesimal thin circular area with radius r
+Its visual geometry is an infinitesimal thin circular area with radius r.

 IL = ot.IdealLens(r=5, D=12.5, pos=[0, 0, 9.5])

-As for a normal Lens, it is possible to define a n2
+As for a normal Lens, it is possible to define a subsequent medium n2.

-Note that this does not change the optical power or focal length, as they are controlled by the D
+Note that this does not change the optical power or the focal length,

 n2 = ot.RefractionIndex("Constant", n=1.25)